 Nemesis Games had a plan: collect around 33.000 euros and thus realize Uprising: Curse of the Emperor.
 The bare figures show how well this works.
 The crowdfunding campaign will run until September 10th, and the financing target has long been exceeded by miles.

-It was far from certain that their Kickstarter would be so successful.
-It wasn't even taken for granted that Uprising would even get through the funding.
-"Of course you hope for success," reveals Dirk, who worked on the project with his teammates for around four years.
-The finding: "As far as I know, one percent of all Kickstarters make it past the 100.000 mark," says Dirk Sommer.
+It was anything but certain that their Kickstarter would be so successful.
+It wasn't even assumed that Uprising would be financed at all.
+“Of course you hope for success,” tells us Dirk, who worked on the project with his teammates for around four years.
+The finding: “One percent of everyone Kickstarter As far as I know, we’re making it over the 100.000 mark,” says Dirk Sommer.
 In the end there are a few more, but these “magic projects” are still in the low, single-digit percentage range.
-So the champagne corks could be popped at Nemesis Games: "Yes, we are surprised, you just can't count on such a success.
+The champagne corks were allowed to pop at Nemesis Games: “Yes, we are surprised, you simply cannot expect such success.
 Of course, that motivates us to step on the gas even more.”
 No sooner said than done.
 You no longer have to worry about the 100.000 mark, now you have to double it.
 Nemesis Games is fighting to reach 200.000 euros.
-The limit is likely to fall with two weeks left until the closing bell.
+The limit will probably fall with two weeks left until the final bell.

 "We are proud and overjoyed that our baby is so well received," says Dirk Sommer happily, and if you look at the campaign, the appearance and the game, you can tell the creators are happy.
 Uprising is not an anonymous large-scale project, but corresponds to the idea of Kickstarter.
 This cooperative board game is a prototype of the idea that actually seems to be behind "crowdfunding".